blynkkk/docs/blynk.edgent-firmware-api/supported-boards.md

 - **HTTP(s) API**
    A standard communication protocol that can be used by any Internet-connected device.
    The device connects to the cloud occasionally to transfer the data.
-   Sending timestamped data in batches is also possible, which is particularly usefull for **Cellular devices**.
+   Sending timestamped data in batches is also possible, which is particularly useful for **Cellular devices**.

 - **Blynk.Edgent**
   A packaged solution that includes: